Skip to main content

 We offer two types of participant recruitment:

-• Custom recruitment order: You can order targeted participants by getting in touch with our customer success team.
+• Advanced recruitment order: You can order targeted participants by getting in touch with our customer success team.
 This type of recruitment order allows you to get very specific with your criteria, which basically pre-screens your participants for you.

 We still recommend including a screener, even if you’re using targeted recruitment.
 This acts as an extra check to ensure you’re getting the right participants for your study.
 For example, recruited participants’ circumstances may have changed and this is yet to be updated.